parkyejoon/CS_Senior_Design/Project-Description.md

 * Overall goals / Final product
   * Final product will be a complete android mobile application game.
-  * Player will learn how to code so the player can write and understand a code by any language after complete the game.
+  * Player can download the application through Google Play Store and can play the entire game.
-  * It is game, so player can learn coding naturally while they are playing the game.